Posted on behalf of Stephens, Anderson & Cummings on Sep 12, 2017 in Personal Injury

 - The type of equipment that was involved

 - How the equipment was being used at the time of the accident

 - Who had control over the site and equipment

 - Whether the injured party was an employee, independent contractor or bystander

 Construction sites are often dangerous and busy environments that may consist of several parties that are in control of different functions or areas of the site.

-Because of this, a skilled personal injury attorney may be necessary to help you identify the parties that could be held liable for an accident on a construction site.
+Because of this, a personal injury lawyer in Fort Worth, TX may be necessary to help you identify the parties that could be held liable for an accident on a construction site.

 The Owner of the Site or Property